oracle-samples/maa/dg_setup_scripts/README.md

 #### Assumptions
 -------------------------------------------------------------------------------------------
 - The primary database already exists.
-- The standby system already exists, with or without an existing database.
-If there is an existing database in the standby, the scripts will delete it before recreating the new one as standby.
+- The standby system where the standby database is going to be configured already exists, with or without an existing database.
+If there is an existing database in the standby system, the scripts will delete it before recreating the new one as standby.
 - There is connectivity between primary and standby to the listener port.
 I.e:
 For single instances: primary db host must be able to connect to standby's listener's IP and port, and viceversa.
 For RAC: primary db hosts must be able to connect to standby's scan and vip IPs and ports, and viceversa.